Hungry Monster Crochet Trick or Treat Bag

 Rnd 1 (white): Ch 4, sl st into 4th ch to form a ring, ch 1, work 8 sc into ring.
 (8 sts)

 Rnd 2: [2 sc into each of the next 2 sts, 2 hdc into each of the next 2 sts] work from [ to ] twice.
-Join w/ a sl st to the 1st st. (16 sts)
+Join with a sl st to the 1st st. (16 sts)

 Fasten off leaving a 10″ tail of yarn for sewing.
 Continue on to Pupils.